maxfischer2781/chainlet/docs/source/grammar.rst

     chain_b = chain_a << parent2
     chain_c = chain_b >> child2

-Links can be chained directly, so there is no need to store intermediate subchains.
+Links can be chained directly; there is no need to store intermediate subchains if you do not use them.

 .. code:: python